Electricity prices

 Customers on regulated (notified) prices

-The cost of metering is included in the notified prices and is additional to the regulated retail electricity tariffs.
-Meter service charges may appear as a separate charge on your electricity bill or may be included in the daily supply charge.
+Metering service charges are included in the daily supply charge and no longer appear as a separate charge on your electricity bill.
 All new or replacement meters must be an advanced digital meter (digital meter).

 Digital metering (for meter types 1–4) charges for large regional customers on a standard retail contract with Ergon Energy Retail (or Origin Energy in the Goondiwindi-Texas area) are also regulated by the Queensland Competition Authority.
 Charges vary depending on the customer classification.